 According to the Federal Reserve, of the 10 percent of families with the highest income, 92 percent owned stock as of 2013, just above where it had been in 2007.
 But ownership slipped for people in the bottom half of the income distribution, and to a lesser degree for people who were above the median but below the top 10 percent.

-We’ve seen over a 200% rise in the S&P 500 from 2009 – 2018, meaning that serious wealth has been made by the wealthiest of Americans.
+We’ve seen a massive rise in the S&P 500 since 2009, meaning that serious wealth has been made by the wealthiest of Americans.
 What’s even more astounding is that the top 1 percent of households by wealth owned nearly 38 percent of all stocks shares according to research by NYU economist Edward Wolff.

 So what does this all mean?
 The wealth gap continues to increase.
 Those families in the 90th percentile have a net worth of almost $1,000,000.
 Meanwhile, those in the 50th percentile or below hardly have any net worth at all.

-Why You May Rather Own Stocks Versus Real Estate
+Why You May Want To Own Stocks Over Real Estate

 1) Higher rate of return.
 Stocks have historically returned ~8-10% a year compared to 2-4% for real estate over the past 60 years.
 You can also go on margin to boost your returns, however, I don’t recommend this strategy given your brokerage account will force you to liquidate holdings to come up with cash when things go the other way.
 Your bank can’t force you to come up with cash or move out so long as you are paying your mortgage.